tjanczuk/edge/README.md

 # for about 15 minutes, compiling and installing Mono 64bit;
 # it was delicious (the omelette, not the MacBook)

-# check out the mono branch of edge.js, install dependencies, and build
+# check out the mono branch of edge.js, install dependencies, and build Edge

 git checkout mono #checkout the mono branch from edge if you have not already npm install

 # run tests

-mocha
+npm test
 ```

 To build a debug build instead of release, you need to: